 One particular professional ensemble presents an exceptional Christmas concert of traditional Christmas music.
 On a strictly limited engagement.
 Entirely for free.

-In early December, the Saint Carlos National Theatre Choir (Coro do Teatro Nacional de Sāo Carlos) performs a free Christmas concert approximately one hour long.
+Previously, in early December, the Saint Carlos National Theatre Choir (Coro do Teatro Nacional de Sāo Carlos) performed an hour-long Christmas concert.

-Admission is on a first-come, first-served basis.
-Limited to standing room only in the admittedly small foyer.
+Admission was on a first-come, first-served basis.
+Limited to standing room only in the admittedly small foyer of the São Carlos National Theatre (Teatro Nacional de São Carlos).

-At this time of publication, it’s unknown if this free Christmas concert will be offered in 2024.
+At this time, it’s unknown if this free Christmas concert will be offered in 2025.

 Classical Christmas Concerts